csc-training/hip/README.md

 ```

 ## Gromacs

+GROMACS is a molecular dynamics package mainly designed for simulations of proteins, lipids, and nucleic acids.

 Do not follow these instructions as it could take a long time, they are documented to help you in your case